Xingtao/FFdynamic/README.md

 All contributions are welcome.
 Some TODOs:

 - A webui that can easily operate on Interactive Live application;
-* Nvidia codec supports (it is ongoing, will do it via ffmpeg);
-- 'Interactive live' set video cell's border line, border color;
+* 'Interactive live' set video cell's border line, border color;
-* Statistics for each component, process time, latency time, detailed info, etc..;
+- Statistics for each component, process time, latency time, detailed info, etc..;
-- An auto data format negotiate module between components;
+* An auto data format negotiate module between components;